Body of missing Ringgold man found in South Chickamauga Creek near Graysville Road

-The Catoosa County Sheriff's Department has identified a body found in South Chickamauga Creek over the weekend to be that of a missing Ringgold man.
+The Catoosa County Sheriff's Department has identified a body found in South Chickamauga Creek to be that of a missing Ringgold man.

-According to Sheriff Gary Sisk, on May 25 at approximately 12:50 p.m., the Catoosa County Sheriff’s Department was contacted about a body being discovered in the South Chickamauga Creek near Graysville Road.
+According to Sheriff Gary Sisk, on Saturday, May 25, at about 12:50 p.m., the Catoosa County Sheriff’s Department was contacted about a body being discovered in the South Chickamauga Creek near Graysville Road.

 The body has been identified as 30-year-old Matthew Edward Scruggs of 69 ME Arnold Circle in Ringgold.

-Sisk said via press release Tuesday afternoon that Scruggs drove to the Tri-State Steele & Drum property to go fishing on Wednesday, May 22 in a vehicle he was planning to purchase.
+Sisk said via press release Tuesday afternoon, May 28, that Scruggs drove to the Tri-State Steele & Drum property to go fishing on Wednesday, May 22, in a vehicle he was planning to purchase.
 The vehicle was later located on the property by the Sheriff’s Department.

 “On Saturday evening, May 25, 2019, a family member contacted the Sheriff’s Office to report Mr. Scruggs missing, and that is when the identity of the body was determined to be Mr. Scruggs,” Sisk said.